lordbadri/hipparcos_star_data/README.md

 Extracts all the hipparcos photometry data for planet hosting hipparcos stars and saves it into the directory.
 I have uploaded the data files the program extracts hip_planet_host_data I recommend running this code once a week as the servers get updated weekly, and new exoplanet host stars will be flagged.
+The naming cconvention I have followed is as HIP_star-number_number-of-planets.tbl

 #HIP_all_stars.m